Transforming Touch® Therapy in Hopkins, MN

 • Consent is ongoing, and adjustments are made collaboratively

-Transforming Touch® may be a good fit if you or your child:
+TEB® may be helpful if you or your child:

 • Have experienced birth trauma, early medical stress, or difficult beginnings